Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 Model-specific callbacks can also be added inside the LightningModule through :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_callbacks`.
-Callbacks returned in this hook will be appended to the list initially given to the Trainer argument.
+Callbacks returned in this hook will extend the list initially given to the Trainer argument, and replace the trainer callbacks should there be two or more of the same type.

 check_val_every_n_epoch